ibi-group/transit-performance/README.md

 * Execute ‘CreateDatabase’ SQL Script:
 	* creates the TRANSIT-performance database
 * Execute ‘CreateSQLlogin’ SQL Script:
-	* creates an SQL login needed for the applications and services to connect to the database
+	* creates an SQL login needed for the applications and services to connect to the database, and to create database tables.
+The database role should be ‘db_owner’.
 * Execute ‘CreateFunctionsAndTypes’ SQL Script:
 	* creates user-defined functions to convert times between epoch and DATETIME types
 	* creates user-defined data types used in the API calls